Computing at the Library

 Check before printing

 - Check the number of pages in your print job prior to printing by using the Print Preview function from the file menu of the browser.
 If you are printing a PDF document, this information is displayed at the bottom left side of the screen.
+Often blank pages will be included at the end of printouts from websites and the library's online resources.
+Using print preview and printing only the page range necessary can eliminate the additional pages.

 - Print only the pages needed by setting the page range prior to printing.